Shawnee CityRide Rules and Regulations

-The Program is available to Shawnee residents 62 years of age or older or persons with disabilities.
-Beginning January 1, 2015, the age eligibility requirement for Senior Citizens will change from 62 years of age to 65 years of age.
-This change will not affect eligibility requirements for persons with disabilities.
+The Program is available to Shawnee residents, 65 years of age or older or persons with disabilities.
 Disability is defined as having a record of a physical or mental impairment that substantially limits one or more major life activities or being regarded as having such impairment as defined by the Americans with Disabilities Act.
-Residents who are otherwise ineligible but who are temporarily disabled and are unable to drive are also eligible for limited participation.
+Residents, who are otherwise ineligible, but who are temporarily disabled and are unable to drive, are also eligible for limited participation.
 Temporarily disabled residents must provide a physician’s letter indicating the duration of the disability and a statement they are unable to drive.

 Shawnee CityRide provides rides to and from private residences, to businesses, to physician offices, and any other location inside the Shawnee City limits.
-As part of this program, 10/10 Taxi will also take eligible Shawnee residents to the Shawnee Mission Hospital Complex or to the Merriam Nutritional Center at the Irene French Community Center at 5701 Merriam Drive at no additional charge.
-Beginning January 1, 2015, the Johnson County Transit Center at 5251 Johnson Drive in Mission will be included in the service area outside of the Shawnee City Limits at no additional charge.
+As part of this program, 10/10 Taxi will also take eligible Shawnee residents to the Shawnee Mission Hospital Complex, the Merriam Nutritional Center at the Irene French Community Center at 5701 Merriam Drive or the Mission Transit Center at 5251 Johnson Drive at no additional charge.

 Outside the Service Area

 Rides outside the service area are not part of Shawnee CityRide.
-If a rider has a destination outside the City limits or to somewhere other than the Shawnee Mission Hospital Complex or to the Merriam Nutritional Center (and the Johnson County Transit Center beginning January 1, 2015), the rider is responsible for paying any additional charges that may be incurred with 10/10 Taxi.
+If a rider has a destination outside the City limits or to somewhere other than the Shawnee Mission Hospital Complex, the Mission Transit Center or to the Merriam Nutritional Center, the rider is responsible for paying any additional charges that may be incurred with 10/10 Taxi.

 Calling for A Ride